-POMDME as an Alternative Pilot-Fuel for Dual-Fuel Engines: Optical Study in a RCEM and Application in Automotive Size Dual-Fuel Diesel Engine 2018-01-1734
+POMDME as an Alternative Pilot Fuel for Dual-Fuel Engines: Optical Study in a RCEM and Application in an Automotive Size Dual-Fuel Diesel Engine 2018-01-1734

 First, characteristics of POMDME ignition in methane/air mixture and the transition into premixed flame propagation were investigated optically in a rapid compression-expansion machine (RCEM) by employing Schlieren and OH* chemiluminescence imaging.
 A single-hole coaxial injector mounted at the cylinder periphery was used to admit POMDME or n-dodecane as the reference pilot fuel.
-In the second stage, POMDME was applied as a pilot-fuel in a VW 2l 4-cylinder industrial Diesel engine modified for dual-fuel operation.
-Engine performance with POMDME and EN590 diesel pilot-fuels were compared.
+In the second stage, POMDME was applied as a pilot-fuel in a VW 2 l 4-cylinder industrial Diesel engine modified for dual-fuel operation.
+Engine performance with POMDME and EN590 Diesel pilot-fuels was compared.

 Aleš Srna, Christophe Barro, Kai Herrmann, Fabio Möri, Richard Hutter, Konstantinos Boulouchos